Developing turn-key installations and systems

 Growing demand, due to the demand for products

-'In the Netherlands, only one company makes this type of board,' says Paul van Elten, technical director of Eltomation, giving a brief outline of the market for his company.
-'Worldwide there are currently about 50, the demand for cement bonded boards is growing enormously, and there is a need to produce better and more quickly.
+''In the Netherlands, only one company makes this type of board,'' says Paul van Elten, technical director of Eltomation, giving a brief outline of the market for his company. ''Worldwide there are currently about 50, the demand for cement bonded boards is growing enormously, and there is a need to produce better and more quickly.

 The growing demand is largely due to the demand for products made with natural materials and for which little energy is required during production.
 Cement bonded boards meet these sustainability requirements.
 The boards consist of wood wool and cement, and they take relatively little energy to produce.
-In addition, the panels are waterproof, fire retardant, and sound absorbent.'
+In addition, the panels are waterproof, fire retardant, and sound absorbent.''

 Insight into complexity

 The engineering of the machines takes place entirely at Eltomation.
 Components production is outsourced to local machine shops.
-The assembly is performed under the watchful eye of Eltomation staff who travel to the location for this purpose.
+The assembly is performed under the watchful eye of Eltomation staff who travel to the site for this purpose.

-Van Elten explains: 'We also make complex machines, for example, ones that make simultaneous linear and rotating movements.
+Van Elten explains: ''We also make complex machines, for example, ones that make simultaneous linear and rotating movements.
 This cannot be calculated with 2D view drawings.
 So we asked several suppliers to show us how their 3D solutions would work with our AutoCAD drawings.
 Cadac Group proposed Autodesk Inventor as the best option.

 Not only could we easily import and export the AutoCAD format using this software, we had also chosen a supplier with extensive knowledge of the market.
-That was also important to us because we regularly use temporary staff to handle production peaks.'
+That was also important to us because we regularly use temporary staff to handle production peaks.''

 Starting gradually with Inventor